cmantuano/askdata-docs/product/data-personalization.md

 ## Data Personalization

-With AskData - your Customers get personalized contents generated from your internal and external data‍
+With Askdata - your Customers get personalized contents generated from your internal and external data‍

 It’s no secret that the demand for marketing to be more personal is getting stronger by the minute.